 Some people feel that misdemeanors are not serious criminal offenses.
 However, misdemeanors can have major consequences if you do not take care of them quickly.
 It is important to contact an experienced Melbourne criminal defense attorney if you are faced with misdemeanor charges.
 Some common misdemeanors include:

-At Germain & McCarthy, we are competent in defending misdemeanor crimes in Melbourne, Florida.
+At The Law Offices of Germain & McCarthy, LLC, we are competent in defending misdemeanor crimes in Melbourne, Florida.
 Most people will commit a misdemeanor offense during their lifetime, and it does not have to have lasting consequences.
 Contact one of our attorneys quickly so that he can aggressively defend your misdemeanor case in Brevard County.
 It is possible to get the charges either dismissed or greatly reduced if you act now.

-A misdemeanor offense is generally punishable by a maximum 1 year jail sentence and and/or a maximum fine of $1,000.
+A misdemeanor offense is generally punishable by a maximum 1-year jail sentence and/or a maximum fine of $1,000.
 In Florida, there are 2 types of misdemeanors:

 Multiple misdemeanor offenses can lead to felony charges so that is why it is so vital to contact an experienced defense attorney to take care of these misdemeanors.